a7hybnj2/MacOS_KillKey/README.md

 	- I don't know if it is a certain duration after maybe locking.
 Where the script could check to see if computer is locked and stop running script?
 - [ ] Investigate a dedicated hardware solution.
 	- Doesn't seem work it since the hardware to make it work is already so cheap and small.
 And it 'looks' like a usb stick so doesn't raise suspicion.
+- [ ] need to accept ctrl+c in the event this is manually run... or possibly something like 'if input is some password, shutdown script'